zha0/pdfstreamdumper/JS_UI_Readme.txt

 GetPageNumWords(Optional page = 0) As Long
 GetPageNthWord(Optional page = 0, Optional word = 0, Optional strip = 0)
 Property Get pageNum() - set in main ui
+Function GetListviewData(index As Long) - get the data stored in the left hand listview clipboard.

 You can also use txtOut.Text to retrieve a variable in your script